Menu

 📍 quang nam

-Mỹ Sơn Sanctuary is a UNESCO World Heritage Site in Quảng Nam - a valley of ancient Cham Hindu temples built between the 4th and 14th centuries, set against a backdrop of jungle-covered hills 40km west of Hội An.
+Mỹ Sơn Sanctuary is a UNESCO World Heritage Site in Quảng Nam - a valley of over 70 ancient Cham Hindu temple towers built between the 4th and 14th centuries, set against jungle-covered hills 40km west of Hội An.

 Nam Du Islands